khrome/mangrove/README.md

 ========
 Mangrove is an in-memory database for working with high-speed ephemeral data, or performing ad-hoc analysis within an application.
 It supports multiple query languages, and most of the options you would expect from an ephemeral database.

-I wouldn't use it in production just yet, but it should be perfectly servicable in simple test cases.
+I'm currently using it as a DB stub in test cases and simple analysis.
 As it gets new features and a DB service, lots of use cases may arise.

 Why?
 ----